-On Monday, October 14, our nation celebrates Columbus Day, or, in some places, Indigenous Peoples’ Day.
+O n Monday, October 11, our nation celebrates Columbus Day, or, in some places, Indigenous Peoples’ Day.

-Columbus Day has long been celebrated in the United States to recognize Christopher Columbus’ landing and explorations on the west side of the Atlantic Ocean.
-Some viewed this as the initial discovery of the lands now known as America.
+Columbus Day has been celebrated in the United States since 1792, to recognize Christopher Columbus’ landing and explorations on the west side of the Atlantic Ocean.
+Some viewed this as an initial discovery of the lands now known as America.

 Indigenous Peoples’ Day

-Of course, the lands that Columbus and other European sailors explored were not vacant.
-Before European settlers arrived, scholars estimate that between 2 and 18 million people already occupied the current continental United States alone, with millions more across the larger New World region.
+We know that the lands Columbus and other European sailors explored were already home to millions of people.
+Before European settlers arrived, scholars estimate that between 2 and 18 million people lived in the area now known as North America.

 The European explorers of the time subjected the indigenous people to a great deal of exploitation and violence.
-For example, Columbus returned to Europe from his first voyage with slaves that he took from the island on which he landed.
+Columbus returned to Europe from his first voyage with people he enslaved from the island on which he landed.
 That history has left a difficult legacy to this day.

-For these reasons, some Americans believe that a celebration of Columbus Day is problematic.
-Columbus Day was established to celebrate a discovery and the beginnings of American heritage.
+For these reasons, some Americans believe that a holiday honoring Columbus is problematic.
+Columbus Day was established to celebrate the beginnings of American heritage.
 But the holiday does not acknowledge the people who already occupied the New World, much less how they were treated.